 I didn't know anything about darts, hadn't thought about them before, and examining the image he put up of a dart board I noticed for the first time something of interest.
 With the kind of exhaustive examination this movie has undergone, this has probably been observed before, but I'd not noticed it nor had I read of it.
 Looking at the dart board the numbers arranged at the bottom popped out at me.
 7 19 3 17 2.
 So you have 237 separated by 19 and 17.
 Danny is looking at this when he senses the appearance of the twin girls behind him, he's looking at this reversed 237.

-I think that's a bit interesting.
 Yes, the 237 is reversed as he faces it so it's 732, and is separated by the 19 and 17, but that doesn't bother me for much of what happens in The Shining concerns doublings and mirrorings.
-And I'm going to kind of flick the 19 and 17 off to the side as being irrelevant, though I have some ideas as their sum, 36, having a relationship to the degrees of a circle.
+And I'm going to kind of flick the 19 and 17 off to the side as being irrelevant.

 The fact is, when Danny has his first vision of the two girls in blue, he is standing before his bathroom mirror speaking into it--thus we have a doubling, a mirroring.
 When he next sees the two girls in blue, he senses their presence when he is facing the 7 19 3 17 2, which is in effect 237 reversed, and turns to see them standing in the doorway.
 When he has his third vision of the girls is the first time he advances toward the double doors of Suite 237, tries the doorknob, finds it locked, looks up at the number 237 on the door and sees the two girls in his mind before him.
 He returns to his Big Wheel and cycles away.